btcpayserver/prestashop-plugin/README.md

 - [You've a wallet connected to your store](https://docs.btcpayserver.org/WalletSetup)

 ### Tested successfully
-- Prestashop version 8.0 and 8.0.1
+- Prestashop v8.0, v8.0.1, v8.0.4, v8.1.0, v8.1.3 and v8.1.4
+- BTCPay server v1.7.0, v1.7.3.0, v1.12.5, v1.13.0 and v1.13.5
-- BTCPay server version 1.7.0 up to 1.7.3.0
+  - BTCPay server v2 should be supported as of module version v6.2.0.

 ### Multistore

 As of right now the module is **not** compatible with Prestashop's multistore feature.
+Any help to resolve this is very much welcomed.
+Please see the relevant [discussion](https://github.com/btcpayserver/prestashop-plugin/discussions/130).

 ## 📗 Documentation